vijay176us/istio-workshop-solo/istio-expert/03-multi-tenancy.md

     - "istio-system/*"
 ```

+Deploy the above Sidecar resource to the `recommendation-ns` and `purchase-history-ns` namespaces:

 ```bash
 kubectl apply -f labs/03/sidecar-team-b.yaml -n recommendation-ns kubectl apply -f labs/03/sidecar-team-b.yaml -n purchase-history-ns
 ```

-Acting as team C, deploy the Sidecar resource to the `ratings-ns`:
+Acting as team C, you want to restrict all of the services owned by the team to reach out ONLY to the current namespace (represented as `.` below)on port `8080`, and the `istio-system` namespace:

 ```
 apiVersion: networking.istio.io/v1beta1